senaite/senaite.queue/docs/index.rst

 This documentation is divided in different parts.
 We recommend that you get started with :doc:`installation` and then head over to the :doc:`quickstart`.
-Please check out the :doc:`api` documentation for internals about `senaite.jsonapi`.

 Table of Contents: